Warwick Saupold

-Warwick Anthony Saupold (born 16 January 1990), nicknamed "Aussie", is an Australian former professional baseball pitcher.
+Warwick Anthony Saupold (born 16 January 1990), nicknamed "Aussie", is an Australian professional baseball pitcher for the Perth Heat of the Australian Baseball League.
 He previously played in Major League Baseball (MLB) for the Detroit Tigers and in the KBO League for the Hanwha Eagles.
-Saupold has also played all eight seasons of the Australian Baseball League (ABL) with the Perth Heat, and represented Australia.

 Career

 Saupold played for the Australian national baseball team in the 2008 World Junior Baseball Championship.